In the Wild

 A proud male mallard duck raises up out of the water and flares it’s wings in a vibrant display.

-Mesmerized by the colorful rich plumage in shade of indigo to emerald green.
-Was beautiful to hear the flapping of wings on the water and to see the water beads on the mallard’s face.
+Mesmerized by the colorful rich plumage in shades of indigo to emerald green.
+Flapping its wings on the water, created water beads on the mallard’s face.

 A splendid golden winter sunset in January on Hyde Lake, Shelby Farms Park Conservancy.
 Watching this group of ducks in the afternoon chasing the shimmering light.